feliposz/nand2tetris/notes/unit_p2_4.md

 - Input is already tokenized
 - Logic
     - Follow the right-hand side of a rule and parse the input accordingly
-    - If the right-hand side species a non-terminal rule, call compileXXX
+    - If the right-hand side specifies a non-terminal rule, call compileXXX
     - Do this recursively
 - Program: JackAnalyzer
     - Uses JackTockenizer and CompilationEngine